Comfy-Org/ComfyUI_frontend/README.md

 ## Development

-Currently the dev server does not work as the ws runs on root path '/', and all api endpoints are all defined on '/'.
-There might need to be some API changes before dev server can work.

 - Run `npm install` to install the necessary packages
 - Start local ComfyUI backend at `localhost:8188`
 - Run `npm run dev` to start the dev server